 - CPU temperature curve,

 - S.M.A.R.T. information and tests on disks,

 - RAID status, if any,

 - Power supply status,

-- Fan status.
+- Fan status,

+- 3G/4G modems connected to the firewall.

 For the curve:

 - Left-clicking on an indicator listed in the legend allows hiding/showing the corresponding data on the graph, - Scrolling over a curve with a mouse will display the value of the indicator and corresponding time in a tooltip.